 \subsection{Reduced Khovanov homology}

 Let $D$ be a diagram of a link $L$.
 Pick a base point on $D$ that is not a crossing.
 Let $\tCalC(D)$ be a subcomplex of $\CalC(D)$ generated by all the enhanced states of $D$ that have a positive sign on the circle that the base point belongs to.
 The homology $\tCalH(L)$ of this subcomplex is called the {\em reduced Khovanov homology} of $L$.
 It can be shown that if $L$ is a knot, then its reduced homology does not depend on the choice of the base point.
-In general, it depends on the component of the link, where the base point is chosen.
-Please refer to~\cite{Khovanov-patterns} for more details.
+In general, the reduced homology of a link might depend on the component that the base point is chosen on.
+See~\cite{Kh-patterns} for more details.